Salvation

 “And Jesus came and spoke to them, saying, “All authority has been given to Me in heaven and on earth.

-teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 (Matthew 28: 18-20) NKJV

 Much controversy is derived from these verses because the disciples knew exactly what Jesus was saying to them.
 They were not confused.
 Neither did they disobey Jesus’ commandments when in Acts 2:38, Peter commanded the Jews who had gathered, to be baptized in the name of Jesus!